-- Study key ethical issues in modern society such as abortion, euthanasia, the environment and capital punishment. - Consider different viewpoints on these issues, formulate your own views and justify them with solid arguments. - Study in depth the key beliefs, teachings and practices of Buddhism and Christianity, and how these religions approach the ethical issues studied. - Reflect on the big questions in life Who am I?
+- Study key ethical issues in modern society such as gender equality, crime and punishment and social justice. - Consider different viewpoints on these issues, formulate your own views and justify them with solid arguments. - Study in depth the key beliefs, teachings and practices of Buddhism and Christianity, and how these religions approach the ethical issues studied. - Reflect on the big questions in life Who am I?
 Why are we here?
 Is there a God?
 What happens when I die?
 Can I be a spiritual person without being religious? - Develop your own beliefs and values, as well as tolerance and sensitivity towards the beliefs of other people.